 Vogart actually began as the Vogue Needlecraft Co. in 1930.
 Located in New York City, one of their first products was a stamped pillow case with Mickey and Minnie Mouse.
 A dozen more Disney licensed designs were sold under the name Vogue Art.
 Vogart partnered with the F. W. Woolworth Co. in the 1930’s.
 Vogart helped shape the industry in many ways.
 They created embroidery kits and sold additional supplies.
 Wanting to expand further, they entered the fabric paint business in the 1940’s.
-I went through a very long (and expensive) Tri-Chem fabric paint phase.
-The Tri-Chem booth was my first stop at the Kansas State Fair every year for probably a decade!
 Unfortunately Vogart filed for bankruptcy in 1990, but not due to the lack of business.
 The company could not fulfill all the orders they were getting!
 It was interesting to learn that the Vogue pattern company is not associated with these early companies.

-If you’ve been doing needlework for any time at all, I bet you have come across the Workbasket magazine.
+If you’ve been doing needlework for any time at all, you may have come across the Workbasket magazine.
 This magazine had its humble beginnings in 1935 as a 16-page booklet on newsprint.
 This was a Mom and Pop (Tillotson) operation located in Kansas City publishing under the business name of Modern Handcraft.
-I can’t help but marvel at their accomplishment.
 This magazine covered many different types of needlework every issue.
 One resources said the magazine was able to include new trends as they happened and just as quickly drop them when they had run their course.
-However, I am inclined to believe the early magazine greatly influenced the trends since Workbasket had the largest following of the craft-related magazines.
+At that time Workbasket had the largest following of the craft-related magazines.
 In addition to teaching new techniques, there were tips and tricks, recipes, and even articles on how to earn money from your crafts.
 Workbasket included a large sheet of hot iron transfers which made it worth even more in a time when money was scarce.